-A cademic and career undecided college students have been the focus of college administrators, faculty, counselors, academic advisors, student affairs professionals and researchers for eighty years.
-Many fascinating ideas about who they are, why they are undecided, and how to assist them with decision making have been generated, debated, and some even implemented.
+Academically and career undecided college students have been the focus of college administrators, faculty, counselors, academic advisors, student affairs professionals and researchers for almost 90 years.
+Over that period of time we have acquired new knowledge and formed new concepts about who they are, why they are undecided, and how to assist them with decision making.